KarchinLab/2020plus/doc/quickstart.rst

 Creating the features for 20/20+ combines output from the  `probabilistic2020 <http://probabilistic2020.readthedocs.org/>`_ package.
-First, download the data files.
+First, download the data files since the output from the probabilistic2020 package has already been prepared for you.

 .. code-block:: bash